You are here

 If I get a new desk, what will happen to the old one?

-Recycle is better than nothing at all, but let us look at how an existing desk can be reused.
+Recycle is better than nothing at all, but let’s look at how an existing desk can be reused.

 If the desk is in reasonably good condition but is just ‘unfashionable’ or too big for the returning to workspace plan, what then?
-It is possible to reuse or adapt an existing desk frame and transform it into something sleeker and of a more appropriate size.
-Desktops can be changed out to a clean, crisp white finish, or with a nod to biophilia, can be in different wood finishes; desk legs can be repositioned and powder-coated in different colours also.
+It’s possible to reuse or adapt an existing desk frame and transform it into something sleeker and of a more appropriate size.
+Desktops can be changed to a clean, crisp white finish, or with a nod to biophilia, can be in different wood finishes.
+Desk legs can be repositioned and powder-coated in different colours also.
 We’re not talking the new desk containing no trace of the original piece of furniture.
-There is a definite connection between the old and the new.
+There’s a definite connection between the old and the new.
 In fact, the ‘new’ can be ‘better than new’ quality.

-There is obviously a perception with reused office furniture, with connotations of second-hand and cheap quality.
-That is not the case.
-We work with businesses, to assess existing furniture and give you an honest appraisal of what the best option is (in terms of cost, corporate social responsibility and timescale).
-There is worth in old office furniture.
-Maybe not for your organisation, but for someone else this may be the opportunity to get that piece of perfectly usable workplace furniture that would be unaffordable direct out of the wrapping, but which might just transform their working environment.
+With reused office furniture, there’s often a perception that because it’s second-hand it’s cheap quality.
+But that’s just not the case.
+We work with businesses to assess existing furniture and give you an honest appraisal of what the best option is (in terms of cost, corporate social responsibility and timescale).

-If you would like to learn more about how Recycle Scotland can help you reuse your existing office furniture please get in touch.
+If you’d like to learn more about how Recycle Scotland can help you reuse your existing office furniture, please get in touch.